 Payment for classes is due upon the first day of class.
 Failure to comply with payment schedules may result in a financial restriction being placed on your account which would prevent any future registration or proof of completion of classes, including an official transcript, from being requested.
 Students will receive additional instructions concerning online payment options once registration is finalized by AU Central.

-During the enrollment process, students will set up their AU student account which will enable them to access their course on AU’s Blackboard platform.
-For questions on accessing Blackboard, please email Page Hogan at firstname.lastname@example.org.
+During the enrollment process, students will set up their AU student account which will enable them to access their course on AU’s Canvas platform.
+For questions on accessing Canvas, please email Page Hogan at firstname.lastname@example.org.

 Students should refer to AU’s policies for changes regarding registration.
 For this program, policies regarding refunds and withdrawals can be found here under the heading, “Refund Schedule for Classes with Non-Standard Length.”